Caprice Carthans

-Caprice Carthans, a trans woman of color and resident of Marquette Park (Chicago), was a co-chair of the Intergraded Community Advisory Board (CAB) at the AIDS Foundation of Chicago (AFC) and is an inductee of the Chicago LGBT Hall of Fame in 2020.
+Caprice Carthans is a trans advocate and author.
+She has served as the trans coordinator for Gay Men's Health Crisis.
+In 2020, she joined the Integrated Community Advisory Board (CAB) at the AIDS Foundation of Chicago (AFC).
+She is an inductee of the Chicago LGBT Hall of Fame in 2020.

 Carthans, as of August 2022, is a member of the AFC Board of Directors and CAB.

 Biography

 Transgender

 When she was eleven, Carthans came out as trans to her mother, whom she found very supportive.